Strategize your way to exam success

 - Check that you've answered all parts of the question, then review your answers for grammar and clarity.

-Get more helpful advice on how to write exams like a pro and more at an upcoming Student Success Seminar or drop by the Lamb Learner Success Centre — MC209, Stan Grad Centre — anytime.
+Get more helpful advice on how to write exams like a pro at the success seminar on Wednesday, April 10, noon to 1 pm or 3 to 4 pm.
+Or drop by the Lamb Learner Success Centre — MC209, Stan Grad Centre — anytime.